deepak5204/PollingAPIRevamp/readme.md

 ### Options

 -   POST /v2/option/:questionId : Add an option to a question.
--   PUT /v2/option/addvote/:optionId : Add vote an option for a question.
+-   GET /v2/option/addvote/:optionId : Add vote an option for a question.
 -   DELETE /v2/option/:optionId : Delete an option from a question.